cardano-scaling/website/monthly/2024-09-monthly.md

 ### Decentralized Message Queue for Cardano

-We have kept working on the design of the **Decentralized Message Queue** for Cardano which is proposed in the draft [CIP](https://github.com/cardano-foundation/CIPs/pull/876).
+We continued working on the **decentralized message queue** (DMQ) for Cardano, as proposed in this [CIP draft](https://github.com/cardano-foundation/CIPs/pull/876).

-This Decentralized Message Queue, aka **DMQ**, will:
+The DMQ is designed to:
 - Leverage the Cardano network layer.
-- Be used by Mithril at first to support the decentralized signatures diffusion from signers to aggregators.
+- Initially be used by Mithril for the diffusion of signatures from signers to aggregators
-- Be versatile enough to be used by future Cardano protocols (each of which runs a different topic in the DMQ).
+- Be adaptable for future Cardano protocols, each operating on a different DMQ topic.

-Under the hood, the DMQ will be operated by a "side" node, the DMQ node, which will run a separate peer-to-peer network powered by the Ouroboros network stack:
+The DMQ will be operated by a 'side' node, known as the DMQ node, which will run a separate peer-to-peer network powered by the Ouroboros network stack.
+Here are some key technical details:
 - It will run as an external process which exposes a Unix socket to support node-to-client mini-protocols.
 - It will implement node-to-client and node-to-node mini-protocols to allow for message local submission, local notification and peer-to-peer submission.
 - It will retrieve the Cardano stake distribution from its local Cardano node in order to authenticate incoming messages.